jacobgil/pytorch-grad-cam/README.md

 ⭐ Includes smoothing methods to make the CAMs look nice.

-⭐ Full support for batches of images, and fast implementations.
+⭐ Full support for batches of images in all methods.

 | Method   | What it does |